Digital Nomad Life in Hiroshima, Japan

 What do people find most challenging about the culture in Hiroshima?

 "Expats in Hiroshima often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is a complex language with three different writing systems, and while some locals may speak English, it is not widely spoken or understood.
 Another challenge is the deep-rooted tradition and etiquette in Japanese culture.
 There are many unspoken rules and social norms that foreigners may not be aware of, which can lead to misunderstandings or unintentional disrespect.
 The work culture in Japan can also be difficult for expats to adjust to.
 The Japanese are known for their strong work ethic, often working long hours and rarely taking time off.
 This can be a stark contrast to the work-life balance that many expats are used to.
 Additionally, the concept of "omotenashi" or Japanese hospitality can be overwhelming for some.
 This involves a level of service and politeness that goes above and beyond what is typically expected in Western cultures.
 Lastly, the food culture in Hiroshima, while delicious and varied, can be challenging for those who are not used to Japanese cuisine.
-The city is famous for its okonomiyaki (a type of savory pancake), oysters, and sake, which may not appeal to everyone's tastes," explained one expat living in Hiroshima, Japan.
+The city is famous for its okonomiyaki (a type of savory pancake), oysters, and sake, which may not appeal to everyone's tastes," said one expat in Hiroshima.

 What residency documents or visas did I need if I will be in Hiroshima for a while?

 "If you are planning to stay in Hiroshima for an extended period, you will need to obtain a visa.
 The type of visa you need depends on the purpose of your stay.
 For example, if you are going to work, you will need a working visa.
 If you are going to study, you will need a student visa.
 In addition to the visa, you will also need a valid passport.
 Your passport should be valid for the entire duration of your stay in Japan.
 Once you arrive in Japan, you will need to apply for a Residence Card.
 This card serves as your ID in Japan and is required for various procedures such as opening a bank account or getting a cell phone contract.
 If you plan to stay in Japan for more than 90 days, you will need to register your address with the local municipal office.
 This is a requirement under the Japanese law and you will need to do this within 14 days of finding a place to live.
-Please note that visa requirements can change and it is always best to check with the Japanese embassy or consulate in your home country before you travel," explained one person living in Hiroshima, Japan.
+Please note that visa requirements can change and it is always best to check with the Japanese embassy or consulate in your home country before you travel," said one person in Hiroshima.

 Get Quote